-When you install Genesys Web Engagement, the Provisioning Tool automatically creates two agent groups:
+When you install Genesys Web Engagement, the Provisioning Tool automatically creates the following agent group:

 - Web Engagement Chat

-In the steps below, you'll confirm that the agent groups were created and then add agents to them.
+In the steps below, you'll confirm that the agent group was created and then add agents to it.

 - Open Genesys Administrator and navigate to Provisioning > Accounts > Agent Groups.
-Make sure that the Web Engagement Chat and Web Engagement Voice groups are created.
+Make sure that the Web Engagement Chat group is created.
 You can use the filter to display the groups.